Spendlove/congenital_heart_disease_PRS/README.md

 This github repository contains key code from my congenital heart disease PRS project.
 For additional code or questions please contact me at spendlove.sj at gmail.com

-Code for running PRSice-2 is in the cc_prs and sev_prs directories
+Code for running PRSice-2 is in the prs and directories.
+You may have to replace some file locations with your own file structure

 Software is copied to the folder of the same name, but you may have to reinstall them.